luarocks/lua-style-guide/README.md

 end
 ```

-* `UPPER_CASE` is to be used sparingly with "constants" (since Lua does not have
+* `UPPER_CASE` is to be used sparingly, with "constants" only.

+> **Rationale:** "Sparingly", since Lua does not have real constants.
+This
-real constants).
-It is most useful in libraries that bind C libraries, when bringing
+notation is most useful in libraries that bind C libraries, when bringing over
-over constants from C.
+constants from C.

 * Do not use uppercase names starting with `_`, they are reserved by Lua.

-# Tables
+## Tables

 * When creating a table, prefer populating its fields all at once, if possible: